2 Colorado cities evacuated by wind-driven wildfire - NewsBreak

 A nearby portion of U.S. Highway 36 also was shut down because of fire.

-The blaze northwest of Superior was one of several that started in the area Thursday, at least some sparked by downed powerlines, as winds gusted up to 105 mph (169 kph) and sent flames racing through barren trees, according to the National Weather Service.
+The blaze near the towns was one of several that started in the area Thursday, at least some sparked by downed powerlines, as winds gusted up to 105 mph (169 kph) and sent flames racing through barren trees, according to the National Weather Service.

 Colorado’s Front Range, where most of the state’s population lives, had an extremely dry and mild fall, and winter so far has continued to be mostly dry.
 Snow was expected Friday in the region though.

-Extreme conditions like these are often from a combination of unusual random, short-term and natural weather patterns heightened by long-term, human-caused climate change.
-Scientists have long warned that the weather will get wilder as the world warms.
-Climate change has made the West much warmer and drier in the past 30 years.

-A scene straight out of an apocalyptic movie was captured in bystander video outside a Costco in Superior.
-It shows winds whipping through the barren trees in the parking lot surrounded by gray skies, a hazy sun and small fires scattered across the ground.
+Video captured by a bystander outside a Superior Costco store showed winds whipping through trees in the parking lot surrounded by gray skies, a hazy sun and small fires scattered across the ground.

-Leah Angstman and her husband were returning to their home in Louisville from Denver International Airport after being away for the holidays.
+Leah Angstman and her husband saw similar skies while returning to their Louisville home from Denver International Airport after being away for the holidays.
 As they were sitting on the bus going toward Boulder, Angstman recalled instantly leaving clear blue skies and entering clouds of brown and yellow smoke.

 “The wind rocked the bus so hard that I thought the bus would tip,” she wrote in a message to The Associated Press.